jdmichaud/domos/host/docker/buildroot/README.md

 ## Docker

 The Docker is used to build images for raspberry using:
- - A stable buildroot (TODO: as of now master buildroot for raspberry pi zero W)
+ - A stable buildroot (TODO: as of now buildroot master branch instead of stable branch for raspberry pi zero W)
- - Apply overlays, patch and configs from this buildroot directory (see buildroot manual)
+ - Apply overlays, patch and configs from this buildroot directory (see the buildroot manual) mounted as a volume in the container as it is started
  - Export the target filesystem to a particular folder to be used as a nfs mounting point for the rapsberry board to ease up development and testing